deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Assignment_Operators.md

 System.String
 ```

-If the first value that is assigned to the variable is a string, Windows
-PowerShell treats all operations as string operations and casts new values
+If the first value that is assigned to the variable is a string, PowerShell treats all operations as string operations and casts new values
 to strings.
 This occurs in the following example:

 ```powershell